nkzw-tech/fbtee/docs/enforcing_plain_text.md

 ## How to use it?

 - Use the `fbs()` functional API _(recommended)_
-  - You can still use the `<fbs>` JSX API but it’s _less type-safe_ because the Flow engine cannot verify statically that the values of `<fbs:param>` are string-friendly.
 - All existing fbt constructs are supported.
 Just write `fbs` instead of `fbt`.
   - E.g. `<fbt:param>` and `<fbs:param>` work the same way.
   - See [examples in unit tests file](https://github.com/facebook/fbt/blob/09ad3546a2f02c53af4c031113989564872eba34/runtime/shared/__tests__/fbs-test.js)